In This Article

-House Painting Designs and Colors #2: Emulsion
+House Painting Designs and Colours #2: Emulsion

 Cost: ₹160 onwards (per litre)

-However, to counter this problem, water-based lustre paints are also available that are both durable and also odourless.
+However, to counter this problem, water-based lustre house painting designs and colours that are both durable and odourless are also available.

 Cost: ₹400 onwards (per litre)

-House Painting Designs and Colors #4: Enamel
+House Painting Designs and Colours #4: Enamel

 Cost: ₹70 onwards (per litre)

 Can’t decide on a home colour selection that’s ideally suited for your space?
 Texture is the answer.
 Textured house painting designs and colours are quite a rage these days.
 Moreover, they are the best paint option for walls if you want to turn a surface into a work of art.
 Textured paint on walls removes the need to add any artwork, as the wall itself can add an artistic look to the space.

 These paint colours for home interiors are different from the normal/flat paints by virtue of their composition; they are denser and have more molecules of colour.
 You can achieve wall texture by using these house painting designs and colours with tools such as brushes, sponges, spatulas etc. These water-based paints can last long if you maintain them properly.